Community Engagement Exchange

 • The CEE network includes more than 430 alumni from 92 countries.

-95% of Fellows developed sustained professional relationships with Americans after completing the program, strengthening long-term international ties rooted in firsthand experience with the United States.
+• 95% of participants developed sustained professional relationships with Americans after completing the program, strengthening long-term international ties rooted in firsthand experience with the United States.

-• 96% of CEE Fellows volunteered in their U.S. host communities, contributing more than 2,680 hours of community service.
+• 96% of CEE participants engaged in their U.S. host communities outside their practicum, contributing more than 2,680 hours of support.

 • An estimated 87% of CEE U.S. host organizations are small- and medium-sized organizations.
-Hosting a CEE Fellow helps strengthen staff capacity, support local initiatives, and expand organizational reach while reinforcing America’s tradition of civic partnership.
+Hosting a CEE participant helps strengthen staff capacity, support local initiatives, and expand organizational reach.

-• Fellows have contributed an estimated $5.1 million in in-kind labor value to U.S. organizations and communities.
+• CEE participants have contributed an estimated $5.1 million in in-kind labor value to U.S. organizations and communities.

 Partners